NetherlandsForensicInstitute/forensische-gezichtsvergelijking/README.md

 ***TIMES:***
 Number of repetitions

+***PAIRS_FROM_FILE:***
+Boolean to specify whether you want to use predefined pairs from a file.
+This is helpful if using the `facevacs` model in as well as others to ensure the same pairs are used in the experiments.
+If `false`, new pair files will be generated based on the executed experiments.

 ***DATA:***
 Dataset(s).
 Define `current_set_up` from one or more of the options in `all`.

 ***SCORERS:***
 Scorer models.
 Define `current_set_up` from one or more of the options in `all`.
+If `facevacs` is selected, a results file is expected in the script location for both calibration and test pairs.
+The most up-to-date files can be found in the project folder.

 ***CALIBRATORS:***
 Calibrator models.
 Define `current_set_up` from one or more of the options in `all`.